 Delayed tissue recovery after injury or procedure

-The goal is to enhance the body’s own healing capacity and decrease pain without
+The goal is to enhance the body’s own healing capacity and decrease pain without the need for synthetic implants or major surgery.

 Preparation – You’ll be awake and comfortable with local anesthesia and light sedation if needed.